rahulcdev13/Coding-Examples/Readme.md

     - You can use the spread operator to create a shallow copy of an array.
     - The spread operator can also be used to concatenate arrays.
     - You can spread the properties of an object into another object.
-    - You can use the spread operator to create a shallow copy of an object.
     - The spread operator helps us expand an iterable such as an array where multiple arguments are needed,
     - it also helps to expand the object expressions.